What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 HuffPost had about 100 employees at the time it was bought by AOL, a number that had grown to nearly 500 employees by mid-2012.
 Much of its content comes from thousands of unpaid bloggers, a practice that has repeatedly drawn fire since its founding and particularly after its February 2011 acquisition by AOL.
 Huffington and others at HuffPost have countered that writing for the popular site gives bloggers a platform they wouldn’t have otherwise.

 The site has developed an active community, drawing millions of comments per month (and 250 million total as of May 2013), as well as hundreds of thousands of Facebook fans and millions of Twitter followers.
-Its Facebook community has been measured as the most active of any publisher’s page, and its content was the second-most shared of any publisher in 2013.
+Its Facebook community has been measured as the most active of any publisher’s page, and its content was the most shared of any publisher in 2014.
 CEO Eric Hippeau has described HuffPost as “one part social network, one part news content site.”
 As of 2012, it had 13 employees in social and community engagement, plus 30 in comment moderation.
 In 2013, it introduced Conversations, which allow users to isolate individual comment subthreads and view them on a separate page.
 HuffPost also ended its longstanding practice of allowing anonymous comments, requiring a Facebook login for users to comments.

 In 2009, HuffPost launched HuffPost Social News, a partnership with Facebook that integrates the Facebook Connect API to allow its readers to recommend and share news with friends.
 The project has helped increase traffic significantly.
 In 2010, the site launched HuffPost Badges, which rewarded users for engagement within the HuffPost community.
 It has also launched Twitter editions of several of its section pages.
 HuffPost was also one of the initial partners of the publisher program of the social reading app Zite.
 It has also opened its own HuffPost Pollster API to allow developers to use its poll data, and has a HuffPost Labs website for its experimental products.